pgmj/RstudioQuartoIntro/README.md

 ### Installing R packages

 Below is a list of all the packages planned for use during the course.
 In Rstudio, in the bottom right quadrant (under the tab "Files"), create a "New Blank File" of type "R script".
-Then copy & paste the rows below that start with `library` into the new file.
+Then copy & paste the code below into the new file.
 Rstudio should then automatically ask if you want to install the packages that are not already installed.

 ``` r
 # these are mostly for data management/wrangling and visualization